-In California, most real estate transactions between private parties proceed without direct oversight from the Department of Real Estate (DRE).
+DRE approval California rules don’t apply to most private real estate sales, but certain activities—like public offerings or subdivision marketing—can trigger oversight.
 This includes standard sales of residential or commercial property where both buyer and seller are acting independently and not offering interests to the public.
 However, there are specific scenarios where DRE approval—or at least compliance—is required.
-Understanding these exceptions is critical for brokers, developers, and nonprofit entities to avoid regulatory pitfalls.

 The Line Between Private Sale and Public Offering